Table of Contents

 The kidneys are initially supplied by the common iliac arteries, in keeping with their location in the pelvis.
-Upon their ascension, new vessels form on the respective level of the aorta.
-These vessels normally disappear completely since they become unnecessary upon further ascension.
+On ascension, new vessels form on the respective levels of the aorta.
+These vessels normally disappear completely because they become unnecessary on further ascension.
 The final renal arteries form when the kidneys arrive at their destination underneath the adrenal glands.

 Development of the Urinary Bladder

-In embryonic development, the urinary bladder is formed out of the cloaca, which constitutes the caudal end of the hindgut.
+During embryonic development, the urinary bladder is formed out of the cloaca, which constitutes the caudal end of the hindgut.
 At first, both the urogenital tract and the intestine end in the cloaca.
-It originates from the endoderm and is connected to the navel via the allantois in a ventro-cranial direction.
+The cloaca originates from the endoderm and is connected to the navel via the allantois in a ventrocranial direction.
 The so-called cloacal membrane, which originates from both the ectoderm and the endoderm, seals the cloaca.

-From the fourth week of development, an epithelial transversal fold, with the adjacent mesenchyme, grows from a cranial direction towards the cloacal membrane: the urorectal septum.
-This septum separates the cloaca into two parts, the dorsal anorectal canal, and the ventral urogenital sinus.
+Starting in the fourth week of development, an epithelial transverse fold, with the adjacent mesenchyme, grows from a cranial direction toward the cloacal membrane: the urorectal septum.
+This septum separates the cloaca into two parts, the dorsal anorectal canal and the ventral urogenital sinus.
 The part between the two sections of the cloacal membrane is referred to as the perineum.

-The urogenital sinus can be divided into three sections or levels:
+The urogenital sinus can be divided into the following three sections or levels: